Research at SLIS

 Information technology change in the information industries; privacy in the digital era; information technology and changes in genres and values in the arts; new technologies, information sharing and community building in patient communities;

-SLIS faculty work in close conjunction with our full-time instructors who teach, lead the profession, and produce new knowledge in key areas including:
+SLIS Faculty Associates lead the profession, and produce new knowledge in key areas including:

 - Digital repositories, data curation, e-publishing and open access: Salo

-- Cataloging & management of digital materials and organization of information: Shapiro
+- Cataloging & management of digital materials and new standards in the organization of information: Shapiro

-SLIS faculty & instructional staff participate in a number of campus research groups including:
+SLIS faculty & staff participate in a number of campus research groups or projects including:

 - The Center for Print & Digital Culture (http://slisweb.lis.wisc.edu/~printcul/)